cskemp/lexical_elaboration/README.md

 ## Downloading pdf files for non-HathiTrust dictionaries

 We do not provide pdf versions of non-HathiTrust dictionaries in this repository due to copyright issues.
 They need to be downloaded from the sources mentioned in `rawdata/manuallycreated/nonhathi_dictionaries.csv` and put in the folder `rawdata/downloaded/nonhathi_raw` to reproduce the BILA data set.
+We used [ABBYY FineReader](https://www.abbyy.com/) to implement OCR for a number of non-HathiTrust dictionaries (refer to the column `ocr` in `nonhathi_dictionaries.csv`) and produced `.docx` files, which were then used to compile counts for these dictionaries.

 ## Downloading other large files